House chaplain retracts resignation, and Speaker Ryan lets him remain in post

 Ryan asked Conroy to resign in mid-April — a move that has sparked a backlash in both parties and across religious lines among lawmakers who felt blindsided by the House speaker’s decision and felt Conroy was treated unfairly.

 Conroy, in his letter on Thursday, said that Ryan never spoke with him directly about his ouster.
-He said Ryan dispatched his chief of staff, Jonathan Burks, to ask for his resignation.
+He said Ryan dispatched his chief of staff, Jonathan Burks, to inform him of the firing.

 When Conroy asked why, “Mr. Burks mentioned dismissively something like ‘maybe it’s time that we had a chaplain that wasn’t a Catholic,’” Conroy stated in the letter.

-In a statement Thursday, Burks disputed Conroy's account.
-"I strongly disagree with Father Conroy’s recollection of our conversation," Burks said.
-"I am disappointed by the misunderstanding, but wish him the best as he continues to serve the House.”

-Conroy said he initially felt he had “little choice but to resign,” but had since reconsidered – especially in light of comments Ryan made last week saying he fired the chaplain because “a number of our members felt like the pastoral services were not being adequately served, or offered."
+Conroy said he initially felt he had “little choice to resign,” but he has now reconsidered – especially in light of comments Ryan made last week saying he fired the chaplain because “a number of our members felt like the pastoral services were not being adequately served, or offered."

-Ryan, who is also Catholic, repeated that in his statement on Thursday.
-"To be clear, that decision was based on my duty to ensure that the House has the kind of pastoral services that it deserves," the speaker said.

-Conroy said questions about his pastoral services never came up in his conversation with Burks.
+Conroy said that’s not what Burks told him in April and he essentially dared Ryan to fire him.

 For the House chaplain to push back so publicly against the House speaker was remarkable.
-In reversing himself on Thursday, Ryan clearly hoped to quell a politically-and religiously-tinged fight that had escalated in recent days and threatened to serve as a distraction as Republicans head into a tough 2018 election season.

-"It is my job as speaker to do what is best for this body, and I know that this body is not well served by a protracted fight over such an important post," Ryan said.
-"I intend to sit down with Father Conroy early next week so that we can move forward for the good of the whole House.”
+And it represented an escalation in a fight that Ryan's office had probably hoped would peter out.

+"My personal sense is this was a fight not worth having from Paul Ryan's standpoint," said Matthew Wilson, a professor of political science at Southern Methodist University and an expert on religion and politics.